Why do we pursue the work we do?

-National Park Service policy and legislative mandates require the agency to conserve acoustic and night sky environments unimpaired for the enjoyment of future generations.
+National Park Service policy and federal legislation requires our division to conserve acoustic environments and keep them unimpaired for the enjoyment of future generations.
 Director's Order #47 specifically addresses soundscape preservation and noise management.
-Park visitors and wildlife interact with each other and park resources through their senses, so conservation or restoration of these physical resources creates many benefits for the integrity of ecosystems and the quality of visitor experience.
+Park visitors and wildlife interact with each other and park resources through their senses.
+The restoration of these resources creates many benefits, including healthy ecosystems and quality visitor experiences.

 What metric is used to describe the sound level?

-The quantity in both the existing and natural map is the L50 sound pressure level, dBA re 20μPa.
-The L50 is the sound pressure level exceeded half of the time.
-A-weighting is an adjustment that reflects how the human ear perceives sound.
+The L50 sound pressure level (dBA re 20μPa) is the metric used to calculate our sound maps.
+Sounds exceed this level half of the time.
+“A-weighting” is an adjustment that reflects how the human ear perceives sound.
 All conditions are predicted for a typical daytime hour during the summer with calm weather conditions.
 Sound levels are often lower at night and during the winter.

 What are "existing" and "natural" conditions?

 In general, urban areas can be predicted more accurately than natural areas.
-Whereas urban areas are dominated by human activity, natural soundscapes are a complex mix of many sources including human activity.
-Because they are quieter, sources can be heard from much farther away and a natural soundscape can encompass a very large area.
+This is because urban areas are dominated by human activity, whereas natural soundscapes are a complex mix of many sources, including human activity.
+Natural areas are also quieter, so sounds can be heard from much farther away.
+And natural soundscapes can encompass large areas.

 Are the data available?